LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/if-i-told-you-the-times.md

 you have to make them taste,

-and then they’ll know their new preferences.
+and then they'll know their new preferences.

 &nbsp;

-You don’t have to fit them,
+You don't have to fit them,

 their inclinations always change.